rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 * **Posts Sync**.
 The posts inside the mobile web application are organized into their corresponding categories, thus readers can simply swipe through articles and jump from category to category in a seamless way.

+* **Pages Sync**.
+Choose what pages you want to display on your mobile web application.
+You can edit, show/hide different pages and order them according to your needs.

 * **Comments Sync**.
 All the comments that are displayed in the blog are also synchronized into the mobile web application.
 On top of that, comments that are posted from within the app are also displayed on the blog.

 * **Analytics**.
 WordPress Mobile Pack 2.0 easily integrates with Google Analytics.

 * **Add to Homescreen**.
 Readers can add the mobile web application to their homescreen and run it in full-screen mode.

+WordPress Mobile Pack 2.0+ can be extended to its Premium version by connecting it with [Appticles.com](http://www.appticles.com).
+Some of the benefits of going Premium:

+* **Phablets & Tablets Support**.
+Turn your blog into an amazing tablet web application.
+The look and feel of the web app seamlessly morphs into the screen size of your users' device.

+* **Unlimited Themes & Custom Appearance**.
+Dozens of themes to choose from.
+Customize the colors & fonts, add your logo and personalize your app to craft your brand identity.

+* **Unlimited Content Sources**.
+Repurpose your existing social content into a personalized mobile & tablet web application that tells a story: Your story.

+* **Unlimited Applications**.
+Have as many mobile & tablet web applications as you need, supported on iOS, Android, Windows 8, FirefoxOS, Tizen.

+* **Monetization**.
+Start making money by connecting your ad units from Google Adsense and Double Click for Publishers.

+* **Offline Mode**.
+Keep your mobile readers always in touch with your content, even in offline mode.

 For previous versions, check out the 'Change log' page.